adeep/bitwarden_reddit/cannot_login.md

 possible to discover the breach.
 They want as much time as possible.
 Modifying the login for your password manager is close to the bottom of the list of things they would do.

-They might co-opt your Amazon account, for instance, to deliver merchandise to a drop location or initiate a "brushing scam".
+Of course, there are exceptions.
+A bad actor might co-opt your Amazon account, for instance, to deliver merchandise to a drop location or initiate a [brushing scam](https://www.uspis.gov/news/scam-article/brushing-scam).

 They might modify the login to a social media account in order to publish illegal content (and avoid you removing it quickly).

 The one exception to this might be a spiteful ex-spouse who is looking to cause you grief _by denying your access to your own secrets_.
 Outside a real corner case like this, an attacker modifying your vault is not a